Go to the Nature Institute’s home page

 Our senses, in other words, are said to fail us because they do not show us the red surface of the apple as really consisting of unimaginably small “billiard balls” or “wave packets” reflecting each other and being reflected.
 And so, again, apart from such sense-based imagery — the very thing that physics today forbids us from projecting into atomic theory — Churchland’s argument would be wholly unpersuasive.

-The point is decisive, and bears repeating.
+The point is decisive.
 Only by picturing particles (or waves) as little bits of the qualitatively experienced world can the reader fill in Churchland’s description in a way that makes it sound meaningful.
 But this sensible perception of the world’s qualities is exactly what Churchland is trying to dismiss.
 While telling us that the familiar qualities of the world are illusions, he invites us to project these same qualities into the sub-microscopic realm.
 That realm then becomes proof that the familiar qualities aren’t to be taken seriously.
-Apparently sensory qualities, such as the firmness and solidity of small bits of reflectable matter, are illusions here (where we can experience them), but real there (where we cannot).6
+Apparently sensory qualities, such as the firmness and solidity of material things, are illusions here (where we can experience them), but real there (where we cannot).6

 The moral of the story?
 Even when we are trying to talk about a world without the qualities of our senses, we end up talking about the qualities of our senses — but in a nonsensical way.